github/clipboard-copy-element/README.md

 ## Tooltips

-After copying to the clipboard an optional tooltip can be displayed as confirmation.
+After copying to the clipboard, an optional tooltip can be displayed as confirmation.
 The button temporarily replaces the `aria-label` attribute value with the `copied-label` attribute to display the tooltip.

+The class names in the `copied-class` attribute are applied to the button while the tooltip is displayed.

 Styles for the tooltip can be provided by the host application or a component system like [Primer][].